12204503/security/README.md

 For now the following projects are developed:For now the following projects are developed:
 For now the following projects are developed:
 1. [Risk assessment Framework](risk_assessment_framework)
+Security integrations and analysis
+Security integrations and analysis
 ## Authors
 * **Ranwa Al Mallah**
 * **Bilal Farooq** [billjee](https://github.com/billjee/)